By Eric Johnson

 CHRIST GAINED FULNESS AFTER RESURRECTION.
 The Savior did not have a fulness at first, but after he received his body and the resurrection all power was given unto him both in heaven and in earth.
 Although he was a God, even the Son of God, with power and authority to create this earth and other earths, yet there were some things lacking which he did not receive until after his resurrection.
 In other words he had not received the fulness until he got a resurrected body, and the same is true with those who through faithfulness become sons of God.
 Our bodies are essential to the fulness and the continuation of the seeds forever (Doctrines of Salvation 1:33)

-Latter-day Saints believe Jesus will return in a Second Coming at Independence, MO and institute a millennial kingdom.
+Latter-day Saints are taught that Jesus will return in a Second Coming at Independence, MO and institute a millennial kingdom.

 What Does Christianity Teach